iluvjava/Maths/Notebook 2.0/AMATH 503/1D Wave in Infinite Domain.md

 **Back onto topic**: Fourier Transform

 Here is the list of procedures we use to get the solution for the PDE:
-1. Take the equation to the Fouier Domain so it's an ODE in term of $t$ and $w$.
+1. Take the equation to the Fourier Domain so it's an ODE in term of $t$ and $w$.
 2. Use the $u_t(x, 0) = 0$ get the solution format, in the Fourier Domain.
 3. Use the $u(x, 0) = f(x)$ to get the undetermined coefficients for the system, in the fourier domain.
 4. Do the Inverse Fourier Transform to get the solution in the original spatial domain.

 **Questions**:

-What is the Fourier Transfrom for the $u(x,t)$ function?
+What is the Fourier Transform for the $u(x,t)$ function?
 Notice that we have a function of 2 variables here instead of one, but the FT we did is univariate function.

-Transform along the spatial dimension, on variable $x$ to frequency domain with variale $w$.
+Transform along the spatial dimension, on variable $x$ to frequency domain with variable $w$.

 $$
 \mathcal{F}[u(x, t)](w, t) = \int_{-\infty}^{\infty}